rmoise/meet/README.md

 <br />

-**SCENARIO 1:** When user hasn’t specified a number, 32 is the default number
+**Scenario 1:** When user hasn’t specified a number, 32 is the default number

 **Given** user hasn’t specified a number of events